-- 4. Prizes.
+- suitable by the Writing Prize Committee and the publication's editors.
+In addition, the winning papers will be posted on the College's website. - 4.
+Prizes.
 There are cash awards for two winning papers.
 However, the College may, in its discretion, decide to split prizes, to award additional prizes or to award fewer than two prizes.
-Winners will be guests of the College during its annual black tie dinner to be held on September 17, 2016 in Philadelphia, PA.
-The College covers the travel and lodging expenses for the prize recipients. - 5.
+Winners will be guests of the College during its annual black tie dinner to be held on October 16, 2017 in San Francisco, CA. The College covers the travel and lodging expenses for the prize recipients. - 5.
 Deadline.
-Papers must be submitted in the manner described in paragraph 1(b) above and must be received no later than Midnight, Eastern Time, on June 2, 2016. - 6.
+Papers must be submitted in the manner described in paragraph 1(b) above and must be received no later than Midnight, Eastern Time, on June 1, 2017. - 6.
 Disclaimer.
 The College disclaims responsibility for any failure to give due consideration to any submission due to any email or other electronic transmission, storage or archival errors, regardless of the cause.
 However, the Committee may waive the eligibility requirements applicable to any student whose submitted paper was not afforded due consideration on account of such an error in a prior year's contest.

-Questions concerning the Competition should be directed to Brian Dougherty, Chair of the ACEBC Writing Prize Committee at bdougherty@morganlewis.com.
+Questions concerning the Competition should be directed to Brian Dougherty, Chair of the ACEBC Writing Prize Committee at brian.dougherty@morganlewis.com.